This Cyber Monday Envato Tuts+ courses will be reduced to just $3. Don't miss out.

-We all know and love Photoshop for its pixel-based manipulation.
-In this tutorial, I decided to look into Photoshop's vector capabilities, combined with gradients, layer modes, and layer styles to produce a great-looking, almost photo-realistic lighter.
+We all know and love Adobe Photoshop for its pixel-based manipulation.
+In this tutorial, I decided to look into Photoshop's vector capabilities, combined with gradients, layer modes, and layer styles to produce a great-looking, almost photo-realistic cigarette lighter.

 Knowledge of the Pen Tool is required throughout the initial steps.
 Here you can find very useful templates to practice Pen Tool techniques with, which will get you going very well.